A family guide to waste-free living is our first approach to get you through an eco-journey.

 Well, the truth is that most of the time we have something already in our homes that can make the trick.
 We just need to get creative.

-For example, empty jars can be reused to store your food, compost on the way, or become homemade candle vases.
+For example, empty jars can be reused to store your food or become homemade candle vases.
 The hypotheses are almost infinite.

 Do you have old t-shirts and trousers around the house?
 Plus: do you know how to sew?